- Career steps

 As the digital transformation across industries and sectors grows, security analysts will continue to be in high demand.
 Traditional cybersecurity analysts worked in niche industries related to vulnerable sectors of the economy such as the military, finance and banking, and the oil and gas companies.

 But now, consumer companies and everyday brands are hiring cybersecurity analysts to help protect their companies and operations.
-The need for well-trained cybersecurity analysts is so pronounced that the Bureau of Labor Statistics (BLS) predicts that employment opportunities for cybersecurity professionals will grow by 32 percent through 2032.
+The need for well-trained cybersecurity analysts is so pronounced that the Bureau of Labor Statistics predicts that employment opportunities for cybersecurity professionals will grow by 33 percent through 2033.

 The projected rate of job growth is much faster than other sectors of the economy and is projected to continue to grow into the next several years as more companies and organizations begin investing in cybersecurity positions.